mmiermans/solver2048/README.md

 This will create a directory called `solver2048`.
 Now you have the choice to use Eclipse or the command line to build the application.

-If you like to use the command line, then `cd solver2048/Solver2048`.
+If you like to use the command line, then navigate to the project directory with `cd solver2048/Solver2048`.
 Simply run `make` or `make release` to generate an executable.
-The latter generates an executable with a better performance, while the former is more suitable for debugging purposes.
+The `release` target compiles with the higher `-O3` optimization option enabled.
 Start the game engine with `./Solver2048`.

 If your preference is to use Eclipse, then open Eclipse and import the project from `solver2048/Solver2048`.
 There are two possible Build Configurations: `Debug` and `Release`.
 The former can be debugged more easily and the latter is optimized for performance.
 You can select the Build Configuration as follows: